Vendasta Payments is currently available to partners operating in one or more of the following currencies:

 - Full Social Security number (if located in the U.S.), and

-- Government-issued ID (verify through picture on webcam, picture on phone, or upload a file)
+- Government-issued ID (verify through the picture on webcam, picture on phone, or upload a file)

 Payments that you have received will be displayed under the Partner Center > Billing > Payments tab.